Safeguarding and Online Safety

 This means that we have a Child Protection and Safeguarding Policy and procedures in place.
 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
-Parents and carers are welcome to read the policy which is attached below.
+Parents and carers are welcome to read the policy which is available on our policies page.

 Our Designated Safeguarding Leads (DSLs) are:

 Miss L Dean - Orchard Centre Support Assistant

 If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.
 Do NOT conduct your own investigation.